 Editor Glaciers online

-Mike's research interests include: Cenozoic glacial history of Antarctica; processes of debris-entrainment and transfer in glaciers, structural glaciology of Arctic and Alpine valley glaciers, and the Earth's ancient glacial record.
-He has published about 150 scientific papers and several books, including a university-level textbook, “Glacial Environments” (1994), and popular books on “Glaciers” with Jürg Alean (2nd edn.
-2004) and “Islands of the Arctic” with Julian Dowdeswell (2002).
+is Professor of Glaciology and former Director of the Centre for Glaciology in the Department of Geography & Earth Sciences at Aberystwyth University, Wales, UK.
+He was Founding Director of the Climate Change Consortium of Wales.
+Mike's research interests embrace glacial geology and the structural glaciology of valley glaciers.
+He has published about 200 scientific papers and several books, including a university-level textbook, “Glacial Environments” (1994), as well as popular books on “Glaciers” (2nd edn.
+2004) and “Gletscher der Welt” (2013) with Jürg Alean, and “Islands of the Arctic” with Julian Dowdeswell (2002).

-Mike has undertaken glaciological fieldwork in Norway, the Swiss Alps, South America, the Himalaya, the Canadian Arctic, Alaska, Greenland, Svalbard and Antarctica.
-For his work in the polar regions he was awarded the “Polar Medal” by Her Majesty the Queen (1989) and has been honoured with the naming of “Hambrey Cliffs” on James Ross Island, Antarctica.
-He serves on a number of UK national and international committees dealing with glacial and polar issues.
+Mike has undertaken glaciological fieldwork in Norway, New Zealand, the Swiss Alps, the Andes, the Himalaya, the Canadian Arctic, Yukon, Alaska, Greenland, Svalbard and Antarctica.
+For his work in the polar regions he has been awarded the “Polar Medal” twice by Her Majesty the Queen (1989 &2012) and has been honoured with the naming of “Hambrey Cliffs” on James Ross Island, Antarctica.
+He has served on a number of UK national and international committees dealing with glacial and polar issues.
+He acknowledges the support of several funding agencies for his glaciological research, notably the UK Natural Environment Research Council.